*This is a temporary, full-time position, ending June 30, 2021 possibility of extension *

 - Mental Focus

-- May have to manage a number of projects at one time, and may be interrupted frequently to meet the needs of children and youth and organizations.
+- May have to manage a number of projects at one time, and may be interrupted frequently to meet the needs of youth and organizations.

 - Environmental Conditions